 Mental Health Services Needs Assessments

 Widespread recognition of the inadequacy of current mental health services has led to multiple studies identifying pressing needs.
-These studies should increase the confidence of City Council members that additional funds for mental health services would be wisely allocated.
-The studies also serve as important resources to those officials charged with implementing the funding strategy; see the section on Coordinated Funding for a suggested process.
-It would be unwise and wasteful for Council members to devote major resources to a needs assessment.
+These studies should increase the confidence of City Council Members that additional funds for mental health services would be wisely allocated.
+Council Members need not, and should not, devote significant resources to a needs assessment.

 Three Excellent Studies of Mental Health Services Needs